Skip to main content

 Popular posts from this blog

-Eligibility Criteria for UPSC CSE 2025: A Beginner’s Guide by Civil Saarthi
+Eligibility Criteria for UPSC CSE 2026: A Beginner’s Guide by Civil Saarthi

-Are you gearing up to tackle the UPSC Civil Services Examination (CSE) in 2025?
+Are you gearing up to tackle the UPSC Civil Services Examination (CSE) in 2026?
 Before diving into preparation, it’s crucial to understand the eligibility criteria.
 UPSC has clear guidelines on age, education, and nationality that every aspirant must meet.
 Here, Civil Saarthi simplifies these rules into an easy-to-read format, ensuring that you have all the necessary information to begin your journey confidently.
-Overview of UPSC Eligibility Criteria The UPSC CSE eligibility criteria are divided into three main categories: Nationality Educational Qualification Age Limit Let’s break each of these down step-by-step.
+UPSC Eligibility Criteria 2026 Overview The UPSC CSE eligibility criteria are divided into three main categories: Nationality Educational Qualification Age Limit Let’s break each of these down step-by-step.
 1. Nationality Requirements Post Eligibility Criteria Indian Administrative Service (IAS) and Indian Police Service (IPS) Must be a citizen of India.
-Other Services Can be a citizen of India, a subject of Nepal or Bhutan, a Tibetan refugee (who arrived in India before January 1, 1962), or a person of Indian origin who migrated from specific count...
+Other Services Can be a citizen of India, a subject of Nepal or Bhutan, a Tibetan refugee (who arrived in India before January 1, 1962), or a person of Indian origin who migrated from specific cou...

 The Hindu Editorial Analysis 28 May, 2025 on Why has the Monsoon come early this year?